-Looking at the top UK umbrella companies, their fees average at around £30 a week, with some taking a percentage of your earnings as a fee instead (though this is typically capped at around £30).
+Looking at the top UK umbrella companies, their fees average at around £30 a week, with some taking a percentage of your earnings as a margin instead (though this is typically capped at around £30).

 That is certainly no small amount, so what else are you getting?

 One of the biggest benefits for umbrella company employees is the ability to claim back expenses and receive tax relief against allowable earnings and deductions.

 Accurately estimating your expenses, and how much you can save by claiming them, is one of the most important considerations to make before choosing to sign up with an Umbrella company.
 HMRC’s rules around expenses are very strict, especially when it comes to travel expenses.

 The legislation hinges on your expenses being “incurred wholly, exclusively and necessarily in the performance of the duties of the employment”.
 This can include things like equipment costs, software subscriptions, specialist clothing, and professional certifications.